National Suicide Prevention Lifeline: 1-800-273-8255

 - Gathering information from Elders and community members to understand suicide among the community.

 What you can do:

-- Know the cultural risk factors for suicide among American Indians, a how to refer a person to care: How we can all prevent suicide
+- Know the cultural risk factors for suicide among AI/AN, a how to refer a person to care: How we can all prevent suicide

 - Consider making a safety plan for if/when you feel depressed or suicidal.
 A protective factor for suicide includes having a strong support network.
 Knowing who to call when you feel depressed or suicidal can help in crisis.